ErikDenis/CreateMeter/README.md

 ### About developing
 I'm using IDE Microsoft Visual Studio Community 2019.
 I'm programming on C#, using Windows.Forms-constructor.
-All project files can be found in this git repository.
+All project files can be found in this git-repository.
 You can simply clone the repository to your computer and open Visual Studio Solution (Create Master.sln).

 If you are interested in the program itself, you can download it *[here](#download)*.